Professional practice

 Public international law

-• Member of the Attorney General’s C Panel for Public International Law.
+• Attorney-General’s C Panel for Public International Law, appointed in October 2020.

-• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors, Administrative Court Claim No. CO/971/2021: Acting for COMADER, an interested party, in a judicial review relating to the UK-Morocco Association Agreement and whether that Agreement contravenes an international law right of self-determination held by the people of Western Sahara.
+• R (Western Sahara Campaign UK) v Secretary of State for International Trade [2022] EWHC 3108 (Administrative Court): Acted for COMADER, an interested party, in a judicial review relating to the UK-Morocco Association Agreement, and whether that Agreement contravenes an international law right of self-determination held by the people of Western Sahara.
+Led by Peter Turner KC and Sam Wordsworth KC.

-• The State of Qatar v The Arab Republic of Egypt, PCA Case No. 2020-26: Counsel for the Arab Republic of Egypt in an arbitration pursuant to Article 32 of the Constitution of the Universal Postal Union.
+• The State of Qatar v The Arab Republic of Egypt, PCA Case No. 2020-26: Counsel for Egypt in an arbitration pursuant to Article 32 of the Constitution of the Universal Postal Union, arising out of the severing of diplomatic relations between Egypt, Saudi Arabia, Bahrain and the UAE on the one hand, and Qatar on the other hand.

-• The State of Qatar v The Kingdom of Bahrain, The Arab Republic of Egypt, The Kingdom of Saudi Arabia, The United Arab Emirates: Counsel for the Arab Republic of Egypt in a disagreement before the International Civil Aviation Organisation Council, brought under the Chicago Convention on International Civil Aviation and the International Air Services Transit Agreement.
+• The State of Qatar v The Kingdom of Bahrain, The Arab Republic of Egypt, The Kingdom of Saudi Arabia, The United Arab Emirates (Civil Aviation Organisation Council): Counsel for Egypt in a disagreement before the International Civil Aviation Organisation Council, brought under the Chicago Convention on International Civil Aviation and the International Air Services Transit Agreement, arising out of the severing of diplomatic relations between Egypt, Saudi Arabia, Bahrain and the UAE on the one hand, and Qatar on the other hand, and the banning of flights between the countries.

-• Otite v The United Kingdom, App no. 18339/19 (European Court of Human Rights – Fourth Section): acting for the government of the United Kingdom, against a claim alleging breach of Art.
-8 of the European Convention on Human Rights by reason of the proposed deportation of the claimant, a foreign national living in the UK and convicted of an offence.
+• Otite v The United Kingdom, App no. 18339/19 (European Court of Human Rights – Fourth Section): acted for the government of the United Kingdom, successfully resisting a claim of breach of Art.
+8 of the ECHR by reason of the proposed deportation of the claimant, a foreign national living in the UK and convicted of an offence.
+The application was dismissed.
 Led by Lisa Giovanetti KC.

-• Osagiede v The United Kingdom, App no. 228/2020 (European Court of Human Rights – Fourth Section): acting for the government of the United Kingdom, against an Art.
+• Osagiede v The United Kingdom, App no. 228/2020 (European Court of Human Rights – Fourth Section): acted for the government of the United Kingdom, against an Art.
 8 claim brought by a foreign national offender subject to deportation.
+The application was held to be inadmissible.
 Led by Lisa Giovanetti KC.

 • Engaged by the Foreign, Commonwealth and Development Office’s Legal Directorate to provide advice on international law aspects of preparations for Brexit.
 In particular: